w94rdh8kb4-ai/supply-chain-demand-forecasting/README.md

 Data Science | Machine Learning | Artificial Intelligence

-- LinkedIn: *(Add your profile)*
-- GitHub: *(Add your profile)*

 ---

-# License

-This repository is intended for educational and portfolio purposes.

----

 # Conclusion

 This project demonstrates an end-to-end machine learning workflow for supply chain demand forecasting.
 By combining business understanding, exploratory data analysis, feature engineering, predictive modeling, and actionable recommendations, the solution provides a scalable framework for improving warehouse shipment planning and inventory optimization.

----

-⭐ If you found this repository useful, consider giving it a star.